About the Registry

 Zweibrücker and Deutsches Sportpferd horses and ponies registered with the RPSI over

-forward to celebrating our N.A.-bred Westfalens with a superb awards program as well.
+forward to celebrating Westfalens with a superb awards program as well.
 The RPSI was the first North American Warmblood breeding organization to

-offer its members the opportunity to market US-bred foals in a Select Auction Format - and we will be continuing this great tradition!
+offer its members the opportunity to market US-bred foals in a Select Auction Format - and we will be continuing this great tradition in the future!

-Westfalen NA/RPSI staff and judges travel across North America for three months each year on the annual inspection tour to see as many
+Westfalen NA staff and judges travel across North America for three months each year on the annual inspection tour to see as many

 breeders/farms as possible.
 We carry the computerized German sport horse database (V.I.T.) with us on tour

 to ensure accuracy and up-to-the-minute information for breeders, as well as offering instant official temporary registration

 documents and score sheet printouts at the inspection site.
 Private on-farm inspections are also possible.